Programs offered in the Patricia H. Garman School of Nursing for undergraduate students include:

-At D'Youville, we are committed to selecting students who are academically well-rounded and committed to meeting the challenges of a high-quality education.
-If you have been successful in a traditional college preparatory program in high school, you should be well-prepared for the academic challenges at D'Youville.
-While we don't require you to submit ACT or SAT test scores, if you have taken or intend to take a standardized test we encourage you to submit your scores if you'd like them to be evaluated as part of your application.
+D'Youville University is committed to selecting students who are academically well-rounded and committed to meeting the challenges of a high-quality education.
+Students who have been successful in a traditional college preparatory program in high school should be well-prepared for the academic challenges at D'Youville University.
+Students are not required to submit ACT or SAT test scores for admission, however, if they have taken or intend to take a standardized test they are encouraged to submit their scores to be evaluated with their application.

 First Time in College Freshman Requirements: